EU's Almunia sees closure of one Spanish bank

 He did not identify the lenders.

-Euro zone countries have agreed to extend up to 100 billion euros ($126 billion) of aid to the euro zone's fourth-largest economy to recapitalize its weak lenders.
+Euro zone countries have agreed to extend up to 100 billion euros (80 billion pounds) of aid to the euro zone's fourth-largest economy to recapitalise its weak lenders.

-Unlike the aid programs in Greece, Portugal or Ireland, however, the conditions that will be attached to assistance will require reform of the country's banks rather than the national budget.
+Unlike the aid programmes in Greece, Portugal or Ireland, however, the conditions that will be attached to assistance will require reform of the country's banks rather than the national budget.

 Almunia, whose department has gathered extensive expertise in banking during the European debt crisis, will play a central role, ensuring that money for banks is given according to strict state-aid rules.